Palestrina, Lazio: Other sights

+In the forum area the Titus Sextius Africanus obelisks were erected in the reign of Claudius, which can be seen in the National Archaeological Museum of Palestrina, the Staatliches Museum Ägyptischer Kunst in Munich and the Naples Archaeological Museum.

 A calendar, which according to Suetonius was set up by the grammarian Marcus Verrius Flaccus in the imperial forum of Praeneste (at the Madonna dell'Aquila), was discovered in 1771 in the ruins of the church of Saint Agapitus, where it had been used as building material.

-The cathedral, just below the level of the temple, occupies the former civil basilica of the town, whose façade includes a sundial described by Varro, traces of which may still be seen.
-In the modern piazza the steps leading up to this basilica and the base of a large monument were found in 1907; evidently only part of the piazza represents the ancient forum.
-The cathedral has fine paintings and frescoes.
-In the Church of Santa Rosalia (1677) there is a noteworthy Pietà, carved in the solid rock.

-The National Archeological Museum of Palestrina is housed inside the Renaissance Barberini Palace, the former baronial palace, built above the ancient temple of Fortuna.
+The National Archeological Museum of Palestrina is housed inside the Renaissance Barberini Palace, the former baronial palace, built above the ancient temple theatre of Fortuna.
 It exhibits the most important works from the ancient town of Praeneste.
 The famous sculpture of the Capitoline Triad is exhibited on the first floor.
 The second floor is dedicated to the necropoli and sanctuaries, while the third floor contains a large polychrome mosaic depicting the flooding of the Nile (Nile mosaic of Palestrina).